50th annual Ernie Blankenship Radio-Telethon surpasses $120K as Highland Countians show support for HCSCA

 The Hillsboro telethon event was live-streamed on the Society’s website, hicoso.org and remains available for viewing.

-Entertainment was provided by cast members of “Mama Mia,” which will be presented soon at MHS, as well as singer Dusty Barrett and dancers from the Modern Movement Dance Company.
+Entertainment was provided by cast members of “High School Musical,” which will be presented April 22 at MHS, as well as dancers from the Modern Movement Dance Company.
 Various Rotarians served as emcees or answered phones throughout the evening.

 The Hillsboro event was similar to past years with many in-person donations presented and various items being auctioned, including sports memorabilia, tickets to events and travel opportunities.
 Rick Williams and Herb Day served as moderators for the evening at the Hillsboro Orpheum.

-As he has done many times in the past, Rotarian Rocky Coss was instrumental in the planning of the event, conducting several Zoom meetings with committee members and Rotary club representatives.
+As he has done many times in the past, Rotarian Rocky Coss was instrumental in the planning of the event, conducting numerous meetings with committee members and Rotary club representatives.

 The Rotary clubs and the Society for Children and Adults are grateful to the many donors who helped make the evening a success.
 Donations can be dropped off at any bank in Highland County.
 There is also a “Donate Online” button at the society’s website, www.hicoso.org where donations can be made at any time.